openfoodfacts/openfoodfacts-infrastructure/README.md

-# Sysadmin repository for the various part of the Open Food Facts infrastructure.
+# Sysadmin repository for the various parts of the Open Food Facts infrastructure.